-32 tech brands that spectacularly went bust or disappeared from existence - Pocket-lint
+37 tech brands that spectacularly went bust or disappeared from existence

 Polaroid was an American company originally founded in 1937 and best known for its instant film and cameras.
 At its peak, the company employed 21,000 people and made $3 billion in revenue.

-During World War II, the company designed several clever products for the allied forces including an infrared night viewing device but it was the companies instant film cameras originally released in the 1950s and 1960s that truly made its name.
+During World War II, the company designed several innovative products for the allied forces including an infrared night viewing device but it was the company's instant film cameras originally released in the 1950s and 1960s that truly made its name.

 In later years, the rise of new technologies would change the world of photography.
 New developments such as one-hour film processing, camcorders and, perhaps most significantly, digital cameras would lead to a decline in the fascination with instant cameras.
 As a result, the company filed for bankruptcy in 2001.
 A new company would rise from the ashes but it too declared bankruptcy in 2008.

-AltaVista was a search engine established in 1995 that would later become one of the most popular search engines of the time.
-In later years though, like other search engines, it lost out to the mite of Google and despite being acquired by Yahoo! in 2003 it was forced to close in 2013.

-Netscape was one of the first and perhaps most popular browsers of the early days of the world wide web.
-In its peak, during the mid-1990s the browser had a 90 per cent market share but would later lose out to Microsoft's Internet Explorer.
-By 2006 Netscape had just one per cent share of the market.
+But then again Polaroid reappeared with speakers and more instant cameras.

 Sinclair